School & Public Program Associates

-This is a part-time position, up to 20+ hours per week, starting at $16/hour for onsite programs and $30/hr for after-school programs.
+This is a part-time position, up to 20+ hours per week, starting at $16/hour.
 Possibility for additional opportunities during weekend events in Fall.

 Please send a cover letter explaining why you want to join the QCFM team and which educational programs are of interest (field trips, after school and/or camps), along with a resume to email@example.com (Subject line: “Program Associate”).
 Accepting applications on a rolling basis.